The Preliminary Steps to Planning a Wedding

 Planning a shared dream wedding

 Before you get to the budget, allow yourselves to sit down together and share your visions for the dream wedding.
 Hopefully, you’ll find many areas where you are similar.
 However, there will undoubtedly be some areas where you clash.
+No room for panic, though, issues can be easily overcome.

-A system for compromise
+A System for Compromise

 What you prioritize and what you may have to scrap from your dream wedding may be determined by your budget.
 The preliminary steps to planning should be about dreaming big, and then you can start to prioritize.
 The budget talk isn’t the sexiest and most exciting part of planning a wedding, but it is important that you both agree on how much you can afford to spend before you book Adele to sing at your wedding.

 It’s tough not inviting someone to your wedding.
 It’s also tough to invite someone to your wedding, but not invite them to be in the wedding party.
-When you mix family and friends, it can be smooth sailing or the waters will be rough and stormy.
+When you mix family and friends, it can be smooth sailing or the waters can be rough and stormy.
 Maybe there is tension within families, or across family lines.
 Maybe some of your friends don’t get along.
 Whatever the dynamics are, you have to display some tough love when it comes to the cut-off point for your guest list, and who you invite to be an active part of the wedding party, as well as the planning.
 Tough love is much easier to pull off when you are a united front.

 The sooner you can get on the same page, the easier it will be to have tough conversations with family members and friends who may feel they aren’t playing a big enough role in your special day.